 You may wonder how these components protect a home from drainage issues.
 Can water even enter the system if a hood is covering the gutters?
 Absolutely!
 Water that drains from the roof enters the gutter through a narrow opening, flows through the gutters, into the downspouts, and is directed away from the home.

 Our hood covers the inside of the gutters, eliminating the chance for them to clog.
-Also helping to eliminate clogs is the design of our hood; it’s curved to allow debris like leaves to slide off, never able to enter the gutter or sit on top of the system, putting unnecessary pressure on it.
+The hood design also helps eliminate clogging: it’s curved to allow debris like leaves to slide off, never able to enter the gutter or sit on top of the system, putting unnecessary pressure on it.

 How is K-Guard Seamless?

-If K-Guard has multiple components that work together, how is it considered seamless?
-We love answering these questions here at One Stop Home Improvement Shop – it’s exciting to share how seamless our product is!
+If K-Guard has multiple components, how is it considered seamless?
+We love answering these questions here at Home Evolutions VA- it’s exciting to share how seamless our product is!
 For one, our gutter, downspout, and hood are all seamless.
 What does this mean?
 Each gutter, downspout, and hood installed on the perimeter of your home is made on the spot using our rolling machine.
 This gives us the most accurate measurement and perfect fit while ensuring your long, continuous pieces of gutter, downspout, and hood are seamless.

-Next, K-Guard Seamless Gutters is a complete system, unlike most other gutter guard systems installed over an existing gutter system.
-When we install a new K-Guard Leaf Free Gutter System, we dismantle the current gutter system, starting from scratch to install your K-Guard system.
+Next, K-Guard is a complete system, unlike most others which are installed over an existing gutter system.
+When we install a new K-Guard Leaf Free Gutter System, we dismantle the current gutter system, starting from scratch to install your K-Guard.
 Sealant is only used at each joint to connect each piece.
-This eliminates the chance for clogs since our gutter, downspout, and hood are seamless.
-Traditional gutters are installed by sections using countless bolts, screws, and tons of sealant to keep it all together.
+This eliminates the chance for clogs since our gutter, downspout, and hood are all seamless.
+Traditional gutters are installed by sections using countless bolts, screws, and tons of sealant that leave room for leaks and other problems.

-K-Guard / One Stop Home Improvement Shop has been installing and repairing gutter systems for decades with tens of thousands of happy customers in Lynchburg and surrounding areas.
-We can help with all your home improvement needs, whether you need help with an insurance claim or a quote for installing a new roof or gutter system.
+Home Evolutions VA has installed K-Guard for many happy customers in Lynchburg and surrounding areas.
+We are thrilled to assist with all your home improvement needs, whether you need help with an insurance claim or a quote for installing a new roof or gutter system.
 We’re here to help every step of the way throughout the entire process.
 Contact us today for a free estimate!